apache/incubator-taverna-site/content/download/commandline/index.md

-Title:     Taverna Command Line Tool (non-Apache release)
+Title:     Taverna Command Line Tool
 Notice:    Licensed to the Apache Software Foundation (ASF) under one
            or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information